6 quiet towns in France for a slower autumn weekend

 Les Transats

-If you want to stay right by the harbor, Les Transats is a sweet little guesthouse with bright, modern rooms, many of which face the water.
+If you want to stay right by the harbor, Les Transats is a little guesthouse with bright, modern rooms, many of which face the water.
 The interiors mix clean lines with nautical touches - nothing overdone, just comfortable and well-thought-out.
 Breakfast includes fresh bread, Normandy butter, and seasonal jams, and the hosts are happy to share tips for walks or dinner reservations.

 If you’re looking for something a bit more tucked away, Gîte Les Galets is a charming self-catering stone cottage on a quiet lane near the center.
 It’s ideal for a couple or solo traveler and has a small garden, a wood-burning stove, and a well-equipped kitchen for cooking with ingredients from the market.